chloekeenan/weather-app/README.md

 ## Application Overview

 * Deployed Site: [Here](https://chloes--weather-app.herokuapp.com/)
-Users of the straightforward app 'Weather Today' may check the temperature and current weather in the city of their choice.
+Users of the straightforward app 'Todays Weather' may check the temperature and current weather in the city of their choice.

 ## Goal